Bo're Temple (Shenyang): Architecture

 The entire temple faces south and divided into two courtyards.
 The extant buildings include the Hall of Four Heavenly Kings, Mahavira Hall and Buddhist Texts Library.

 Shanmen

-Under the eaves of Shanmen is a plaque with the Chinese characters "Bo're Temple" written by calligrapher Feng Ri'an (冯日庵).
+There is a plaque under the eaves of Shanmen written by calligrapher Feng Ri'an: 冯日庵 ("Bo're Temple").

 Hall of Four Heavenly Kings

 The Maitreya Buddha, Skanda and Four Heavenly Kings' statues are enshrined in the Hall of Four Heavenly Kings.